Spectere/Wadinator/README.md

 Wadinator the path to a WAD (rather than a directory) will cause it to skip the random draw and simply analyze the file.

-The Wadinator is intended for use with DSDA-Doom and Crispy Heretic.
 Only the Doom WAD format is supported at this time.

 ## Usage